RoNiN-25/object-detection-mini-project/README.md

  `$ wget https://pjreddie.com/media/files/yolov3.weights`

- Provided all the files are in the current directory, below command will apply object detection on the input image `dog.jpg`.

- `$ python yolo_opencv.py --image dog.jpg --config yolov3.cfg --weights yolov3.weights --classes yolov3.txt`

  Uses the webcam of your laptop to record video.
 Perfroms object detection on the live video.

 Checkout the object detection implementation available in [cvlib](http:cvlib.net) which enables detecting common objects in the context through a single function call `detect_common_objects()`.

- (_SSD and Faster R-CNN examples will be added soon_)